charslab/Android-Hotpatch/README.md

         hotpatch.reload();

 and you'll have your updated library loaded into the app.
 Now, whenever you execute *getVersionString()* you will get *"libversion 2.0"*

+## OTA Update

+To patch or update your app remotely, you have to setup trusted domains first.
+This prevents attacks like DNS spoofing.
+While downloading the patch file, Android-Hotpatch will perform certificate pinning, to make sure the patch is being dowloaded from **your** server.

+- Step 1: Obtain your server's certificate publick key
+- Step 2: Add trusted domain name to Android-Hotpatch domains list
+- Step 3: Download and apply patch file

 ## Compiling an application as a library (Android Studio / Eclipse):